csc-training/hip-programming/docs/06-optimisation.md

 ::::::{.columns}
 :::{.column width=60%}
-- Both branches are executed sequentially but if statement value is used as a mask
+- Both branches are executed sequentially
+  - In threads where the condition is false:
 - If the branch changes only between warps, then there is no penalty
-- *However*
+- *Note*
   - Code on right is memory bound
 :::
 :::{.column width=39%}